Working Together, Sharing Responsibility

 The HLF Secretariat will organise the grants review process into distinct stages:

-Stage 1 (Individual and Anonymized Scoring prior to the Grants Review Meeting): The six Grants Committee (GC) members receive anonymised proposals and score them independently using the HLF Project Selection Scorecard.
+Stage 3 (Individual and Anonymized Scoring prior to the Grants Review Meeting): The six reviewers receive access to anonymised proposals and score them independently on the HLF Platform using the HLF Project Selection Scorecard.

-Stage 6 (Unmask Identity of Partners): The HLF Secretariat will unmask the identity of partners only after final decisions are made on which partners will be funded.
+Stage 6 (Grants Review Meetings, Unmask Identity of Partners): The HLF Secretariat reveals the identities of selected partners only after final funding decisions have been made.
 No changes will be made post-reveal—except in the case of a clear error, conflict of interest, or reputational risk.
-In such cases, the GC will reconvene to reassess the affected decision and, if necessary, adjust the outcome to ensure alignment with the HLF’s integrity and accountability standards.
+In such cases, the Grants Committee will reconvene to reassess the affected decision and, if necessary, adjust the outcome to ensure alignment with the HLF’s integrity and accountability standards.

 Listening to Local Voices, Responding with Accountability

-In line with its commitment to localisation, transparency, and equitable partnerships, the HLF Grants Committee places a strong emphasis on clear and consistent accountability to local civil society organisations engaging with its processes.
+In line with its commitment to localisation, transparency, and equitable partnerships, the HLF Grants Committee places a strong emphasis on clear and consistent accountability to local and national actors engaging with its processes.
 This includes both organisations that register for participation but are not shortlisted, as well as those that apply for funding but are not selected.

 Here is how the HLF will provide feedback throughout the process:

-• Individual feedback reports prepared by due diligence experts following the due diligence phase.
+- Individual feedback reports prepared by due diligence experts following the HLF Due Diligence Phase.

-• Tailored feedback from the Grants Committee for both selected and non-selected proposals.
+- Tailored feedback from the HLF Grants Committee for both selected and non-selected proposals in the Grants Review Meeting.

 These efforts aim to foster learning, support organisational development, and ensure that all registering organisations or applicants—selected or not—benefit from the process.